Skip to content

 "Open the government compliance portal in Chrome, navigate to the monthly report section, and fill in the form with the statistics from the CSV file.
 Take screenshots of each step for audit trail."

-Real teams report 60-80% time savings using this hybrid approach compared to manual processes.
+Teams report significant time savings using this hybrid approach compared to manual processes.

 Best practices for hybrid automation

-1. Use MCP for data operations: Leverage API access for efficient data retrieval and processing
+1. Use MCP for data operations: Use API access for efficient data retrieval and processing

 2. Use Computer Use for UI-only tasks: Reserve visual automation for applications without API access